telesma/observable/README.md

 observe.trigger('hello');

-// Update the value of the hello property observe.set('hello', 'newValue'); // 'newValue', 'hello' logged to console because of subscriber
+// Update the value of the hello property observe.set('hello', 'newValue', true); // 'newValue', 'hello' logged to console because of subscriber
+// if 3rd argument is true, observe will always notify about a change, whether value changed or not.

 // Stop listening to changes
 observe.unsubscribe('hello', callback);